-It's better than nothing, but this offer is a lot lower than new cardholder bonuses advertised by many other business credit cards, including some with no annual fee.
-That said, spending $3,000 in 90 days is a typical, reasonable requirement most businesses should be able to meet.
+This bonus is better than nothing, but it’s a lot lower than welcome bonuses on many other business credit cards, including some with no annual fee.
+That said, spending $3,000 in 90 days should be a low hurdle for most businesses to clear.

 Earning Points & Rewards

-The rewards scheme is straightforward with this card—that is, unless you have a well-stuffed deposit account with the bank.
-You’ll earn 1.5 points for every $1 spent.
-You’ll earn another 1.5 points on some travel purchases.
-The base earning rate is pretty good—better even than many competing cards.
-Earning 3 points per $1 spent on travel sounds good until you notice you only enjoy that rate when booking through Bank of America’s travel portal.
+The rewards scheme is straightforward with this card.
+You’ll earn 1.5 points for every $1 spent and you’ll earn another 1.5 points on some travel purchases.
+The base earning rate is pretty good.
+And earning 3 points per $1 spent on travel sounds great, but keep in mind that you only enjoy that rate when booking through Bank of America’s travel portal.

-The picture brightens somewhat if you’re a member of Bank of America’s Preferred Rewards Program for Business.
+The picture brightens somewhat if you’re a member of Bank of America’s Preferred Rewards for Business program.
 Depending on your account balances with the bank, you’ll earn additional points with every purchase: